mr-anvesh/ML_Profanity_Detector/README.md

-# AI-Powered Profanity Filter
+# ML Profanity Filter

-This project implements an AI-powered profanity filter using machine learning techniques.
+This project implements an profanity filter api using machine learning techniques.
 It consists of two main components: a model training script and a main application that uses the trained model to detect and censor profanity in user-input text.

 ## Project Structure